lycheeverse/lychee-action/README.md

 - name: Link Checker
   uses: lycheeverse/lychee-action@v1
   with:
-    # Check all markdown and html files in repo (default)
+    # Check all markdown, html and reStructuredText files in repo (default)
     args: --base . --verbose --no-progress './**/*.md' './**/*.html' './**/*.rst'
     # Use json as output format (instead of markdown)
     format: json